Updated: April 20, 2022

 I first heard about the zero-based budget planning system from the author, Dave Ramsey.
 During that time years ago, I was already using the Envelope System to manage my expenses.

 Upon realizing how similar and complementary the two methods are, I’ve decided to incorporate both systems into my budget planning.

-Did you know what happened after around three months into doing this?
+Did you know what happened after around three months of doing this?
 I became a grumpy saver.

 Truth be told, it wasn’t easy telling your friends weekend after weekend that you don’t have the budget to go out with them.

-And then there’s also those feelings of envy and self-pity whenever you see someone with new clothes or the latest gadget.
+And then there are also those feelings of envy and self-pity whenever you see someone with new clothes or the latest gadget.

 However, deep inside, I knew I had to endure.
 I knew that I have to be patient and believe in the power of delayed gratification.

 Sure I was feeling grumpy and sad — but I realized that it was just my mind telling me to feel that way.

 In reality, I was doing okay… actually I was doing MORE THAN OKAY.

 And within a few months, I know I’d have enough money to start investing – and eventually, have enough income to afford luxuries.
 So from a grumpy saver, I became a “happy bohemian”.

 Fast forward to the present.
 I’m no longer living like a bohemian and I could now afford most of the simple luxuries I wanted.

 But interestingly, the way I do my budget planning hasn’t changed.
 Yes, I still do the “Envelope System / Zero-Based Budget Planning Combo”.

 So if you’ve been living from paycheck to paycheck, deep in debt, and without a clear financial future.
 Then I suggest that you become a saver now before you turn into a financial disaster in the future.

 I hope these simple steps on creating a zero-based budget can help.